smurthys/smurthys.github.io/engagement.md

 happy to consider other topics in which I have sufficient expertise.
 (I will assist in finding the right speaker if I do not have expertise in the desired topic.)

+Please inquire for topics exclusive to graduate ("Masters") students.
+Many of the topics listed here also work for graduate students with attention to deeper technical aspects.

+Pre-university engagement is rare, but I am generally able to engage on any topic the students and faculty wish.

-PS: At first glance, it might seem like the prescribed curriculum already covers some of the topics listed.
+PS: At first glance, it might seem like the prescribed undergraduate curriculum already covers some of the topics listed.
 However, my presentations cover **modern material** and discuss several finer aspects the curriculum does not.
 Also, presentations include real-life examples and employ **modern tools and processes**.
-They also include **thought-provoking** exercises for the audience.
-I even provide feedback to anyone who sends me their solutions to exercises.
+They also include **thought-provoking** exercises for the audience, and I even provide feedback to anyone who sends me their solutions after the event.

 Rest assured I carefully select topics and am confident they add significant educational value.
-(I am open to public evaluations of my material to test this assertions.)
-I advise against brushing off the topics simply because the title words are similar to those in a curricular topic.
-At least, please check with me prior to forming an opinion.
+(I am open to public review of my material to test this assertions.)
+I humbly advise against brushing off the topics just because the title words are similar to those in curricular topics.
+At least, check with me prior to forming an opinion.

 #### Professional development